CianMRoche/CianMRoche.github.io/_pages/about.md

 </div>

 Take a look at the research I'm involved in, my academic CV, or AstroWiki, which is a set of living notes I started and now co-maintain with Alex Yelland to help students study for astrophysics qualifying exams at MIT. <br><br> -->

+A large part of my research involves gravitational lensing, where massive objects bend light from things behind them, distorting their apparent shapes into arcs and rings.
+By modelling those distortions we can measure invisible dark matter.
+Try out the simulator below to build some intuition:

 <div class="demo-wrap">
   <iframe src="/assets/lensing_demo/index.html"